Tippi Hedren: The Birds (1963)

+Marnie (1964)

 Hitchcock was so impressed with Hedren's acting abilities, he decided to offer her the leading role of his next film, Marnie (1964), a romantic drama and psychological thriller from the novel by Winston Graham, during the filming of The Birds.
-Hedren was stunned and felt extremely fortunate to be offered to play "such a complicated, sad, tragic woman," and later said, "I consider my acting, while not necessarily being method acting, but one that draws upon my own feelings.
+Hedren was stunned and felt extremely fortunate to be offered to play "such a complicated, sad, tragic woman", and later said, "I consider my acting, while not necessarily being method acting, but one that draws upon my own feelings.
 I thought Marnie was an extremely interesting role to play and a once-in-a-lifetime opportunity."
 She voiced doubts about her ability to play the demanding role, but Hitchcock assured her she could do it.
 As opposed to The Birds, where she had received little acting guidance, for this film Hedren studied every scene with Hitchcock.

 Hedren recalled Marnie as her favorite of the two films she did with Hitchcock for the challenge of playing an emotionally battered young woman who travels from city to city assuming various guises to rob her employers.
 During the filming, Hitchcock was quoted as saying about Hedren, "an Academy Award performance is in the making."
 On release, the film was greeted by mixed reviews and indifferent box-office returns, and received no Oscar nominations.
 Variety wrote, "Hedren returns in a particularly demanding role.
 Miss Hedren, undertaking a role originally offered Grace Kelly for a resumption of her screen career, lends credence to a part never sympathetic.
 It's a difficult assignment which she fulfills satisfactorily."
 Hedren later said that Marnie was "ahead of its time" because "people didn't talk about childhood and its effects on adult life.
 It was taboo to discuss sexuality and psychology and to put all that into a film was shocking."
 Despite its original lukewarm reception, the film was later acclaimed and described as a "masterpiece" and Hedren's performance is now regarded as one of the finest in any Hitchcock film.
 Richard Brody of The New Yorker wrote in his 2016 review of the film "Hedren's performance is one of the greatest in the history of cinema."